First Class Honours graduate in Religion, Philosophy and Ethics (Kings College London)

 Ben was born in Cheshire, United Kingdom.
 Aged 18, after studying for GCSE and A Level at All Hallows Catholic College, he fulfilled his lifelong ambition of studying at religion and philosophy at university in London.
 During his time at King's College London, he worked at the heart of London's thriving LGBT+ nightlife scene and on Regent's Street, before downloading social media app TikTok.
 In eighteen months, his TikTok profile acquired over 1 million followers.
 Ben produces YouTube revision videos for GCSE and A Level students, covering both Religious Studies and English Language.
-These videos have altogether received over 200,000 views.

 In May 2020, Ben published his debut self-help book, 'Live Your Best Life: A Guide to Authenticity, Confidence and Resilience'.
 In November 2020, he published his autobiographical 'Road To Recovery', documenting his battle and hospitalisation with the eating disorder anorexia.
 The book documents his subsequent journey to overcoming mental illness, embracing his sexuality and transforming his life.
 In January 2021, Ben released his third book, '101 Mantras For Life', a collection of motivational and inspirational mantras for life in the 21st century.

 Ben is a passionate advocate for mental health awareness and social diversity, and is currently co-Chair of National Student Pride, the UK's largest LGBT+ student event.
 He is particularly interested in the philosophical ideas of Aristotle, Immanuel Kant & John Stuart Mill.
 He is keenly interested in the lessons that ancient Christian, Buddhist and Islamic writers can teach human beings living in 21st century secular society.
 He is also keenly interested in New Testament sex ethics, with particular reference to the impact of St Paul's epistles on modern-day attitudes towards homosexuality.